 Bread at night has been a thorny problem for me, especially if enjoyed with a spicy soup; it gave me terrible indigestion.
 Two things changed that completely.

-Firstly learning to bake our own artisan bread.
-It takes only five minutes every morning; and secondly taking half a cup of kefir several times a week.
+Firstly learning to bake our own artisan bread proved to be only a small challenge.
+It takes just five minutes every morning; and secondly having half a cup of kefir several times a week.
 It is a wonderful probiotic to beef up the friendly bacteria in the colon.

 What is artisan bread you may be asking; and more about these kefir benefits, please.

-Statistics vary considerably but the principle remains; a vitamin A deficiency is a major cause of blindness in children in particular in Africa and SE Asia.
+Statistics vary considerably but the principle remains; a vitamin A deficiency is a major cause of blindness in children particularly in Africa and SE Asia.
 Some authorities state there are up to three-million new cases every year; that's massive.

 This spicy Thai curry soup, rich in dark-green leafy vegetables and butternut would prevent all of that; beta carotene is the precursor of vitamin A.